0x444454/SIDerurgy/README.md

 See my setup below.

 This is still a very alpha version, but enough to have fun.
-I really have fun with this, and I hope you will too !

 ## Question: Do I need a modular synthesizer like the one in the picture above ?